yurigushiken/pdf-to-notion/readme.md

 Tags (multi_select)
 PDF Link (url)
 Abstract (rich_text)
-Usage
-1. Convert PDFs to Text:
+Step 6: Convert PDFs to Text
 Run the pdf_to_txt.py script to extract text from your PDFs and save them as .txt files:

 sh
 Copy code
 python pdf_to_txt.py
-2. Extract Metadata from Text Files and Save to CSV:
-Run the txt_to_database.py script to extract metadata from the text files and save it to a CSV file:
+Step 7: Extract Metadata from Text Files and Save to CSV Run the txt_to_database.py script to extract metadata from the text files and save it to a CSV file:

 sh
 Copy code
 python txt_to_database.py
-3. Upload Metadata to Notion:
+Step 8: Upload Metadata to Notion
 Run the database_to_notion.py script to upload the metadata from the CSV file to your Notion database:

 sh